 Step 3: To enable the Turnitin feature, check the box "Submit Attachment to Turnitin."

-- Make sure to check certain boxes if you want to exclude specific elements of the turned in document from being reviewed for plagiarizing.
+Make sure to check the related boxes if you want to exclude specific elements of the student document from being reviewed for plagiarism.

 Grading a Rubric with Turnitin Enabled

-There will be a Turnitin column on the grading page.
+There is a column showing the Turnitin status on the grading page.

-There are two possible statuses for this column.
+There are four possible statuses for this column.

-- The Spinner - means that Turnitin is still processing the document.
-Make sure to refresh your browser!
+Spinner - this means that Turnitin is still processing the document.
+Make sure to refresh your browser or check back later.

-- A Percentage - this is the match percentage Turnitin detected.
-The percentages are color coded:
+Percentage - this is the match percentage Turnitin detected.
+The percentages are color-coded: